unSinn/mcuhc/README.md

 SoftCore
 =====

-A simple Minecraft (CraftBukkit) plugin targeted at Ultra Hardcore gameplay.
+A simple Minecraft (CraftBukkit) plugin targeted at Ultra Hardcore gameplay without the need to enable hardcore=true.
-This mod is not intended to be played with hardcore difficulty.
-Instead players are punished by beeing spawned far away after they died.
+Instead players are punished by beeing spawned far away after they died and have to find their way back to your group.
-One could say this might rather be "Softcore"...

 * Adds Chainmail recipies. (take a look at recipepictures/)
 * Replaces Golden Apple and Glistering Melon recipes to use Gold Ingots instead of Gold Nuggets.